KMKfw/kmk_firmware/docs/en/OLED_Display.md

 keyboard.extensions.append(oled)
 ```

-And/or side of your split keyboard
+And/or side of your split keyboard.

 ```python
 oled.entries = [